 2. The tail salute

 If a cat raises their tail high in the air as they walk towards you, they’re showing that they’re feeling happy and confident.
-It’s the equivalent of a dog wagging their tail or someone waving at you across the street.
+It’s the equivalent of a dog wagging their tail, or someone waving at you from across the street.
 This is the perfect moment to reciprocate the affection by stroking your cat, tickling them under the chin or offering them a treat.

 3. The figure of eight

 This behaviour often follows on from the tail salute.
 Once your cat has shown they’re delighted to see you and you’ve given them a stroke, their next move is frequently a figure of eight as they weave in and out between your legs.
 A cat has to feel safe to rub against your legs in this way, so this counts as another clear sign of affection.

 You know that adorable way your cat has of giving you a little head butt?
 They’re not just trying to convince you to open another can of tuna.
 It’s actually something that cats do to reinforce social bonds.
 The technical name for this behaviour is ‘head bunting’ and it’s a sign that your cat trusts you and sees you as part of their family.

 Cats purr in a variety of situations, but if they’re purring while they’re lying next to you on the sofa, you can be pretty sure it’s because they feel relaxed and happy in your presence.
 One theory is that cats have learned that purring creates a positive feedback loop: if they purr when we stroke them, we’re likely to carry on.
 Clever things!

 6. The slow blink